Ivy League College Student Found Dead in O.C. Park Where He Went Missing

 Homicide investigators have been called in to handle the case, which was opened after 19-year-old Blaze Bernstein was reported missing after a visit to Borrego Park in the Foothill Ranch area of Lake Forest, the Orange County Sheriff's Department said in a statement.

 His body was found Tuesday around 2 p.m. in brush surrounding the park, officials said.
-A 25-member crew from the sheriff's search and rescue force had combed the area from Friday to Sunday but found nothing.
+A 25-member crew from the sheriff's search and rescue force had combed the area from Friday to Sunday, even at one point deploying drones, but found nothing.

 An autopsy was expected to be performed on Wednesday to determine an official cause of death, deputies said.
 Officials were withholding further information about his body and the condition in which it was found until after the examination.